Danish oil is a waterproof wood oil that dries fast. But, what are the advantages and disadvantages of danish oil?

 A similar advantage to the low durability of Danish oil is its poor wood protection.
 The finish can’t withstand scratches, dents, wear and tear – this means that the finish can’t protect your wood from these factors either.

 The poor level of wood protection is why Danish oil is not used on busy surfaces like floors and countertops.
-If wood protection is what you want, you’ll need a stronger finish than Danish oil.
+If wood protection is what you want, choose a stronger finish.

-To stick, Danish oil must penetrate the wood fibers.
-So, you can only apply Danish oil on bare wood.
-If the wood is painted or sealed, Danish oil won’t stick unless you remove the paint.
+Danish oil must penetrate the wood fibers to stick.
+So, you can only apply it on bare wood.
+If the wood is painted or sealed, it won’t stick unless you remove the paint.
 That’s because the wood pores would be filled with paint, and Danish oil can’t penetrate them, so it can’t stick.

-So, to apply Danish oil on already painted wood you must remove the paint or sealer, and then apply the Danish oil.
+So, to apply it on already painted wood you must remove the paint or sealer first.

 5. Tough to Clean and Maintain

 Danish oil is hard to maintain.
-Since Danish oil isn’t durable, you must regularly wipe, clean, and maintain the finish.
+Since it isn’t durable, you must regularly wipe, clean, and maintain the finish.
 Also, you must touch up the finish often by sanding and applying new coats.
 This is extra work that other wood oils don’t require.

 Tips To Apply Danish Oil:

-- Always sand the wood with fine-grit sandpaper before applying Danish oil.
+- Always sand the wood with fine-grit sandpaper before applying it.
 But, if the wood is rough or patchy, sand medium-grit sandpaper and finish off with 220-grit

-- Strip or remove existing finishes on the wood before applying Danish oil.
+- Strip or remove existing finishes on the wood before applying it.

-- Sand each coat of Danish oil (except for the final one) with 400-grit sandpaper before re-coating it.
+- Sand each coat (except for the final one) with 400-grit sandpaper before re-coating it.

-- Remove the sand dust before re-coating Danish oil.
-If you don’t, the Danish oil will be riddled with bumps.
+- Remove the sand dust before re-coating it.
+If you don’t, the finish will be riddled with bumps.

 - Allow the Danish oil to cure (dry fully) before using the surface.

-- Always follow the manufacturer’s instructions or user’s guide while applying Danish oil.
+- Always follow the manufacturer’s instructions or user’s guide while applying it.

 Things To Know

 On average, Danish oil lasts between 1-2 before needing to touch up the coating.
-However, if the surface isn’t used frequently, the Danish oil can last up to 3 years before you need a touch-up.
+However, if the surface isn’t used frequently, it can last up to 3 years before you need a touch-up.

-But, if you seal the Danish oil with polyurethane or spar varnish, the wood oil will last longer.
+But, if you seal it with polyurethane or spar varnish, the wood oil will last longer.

 Sealing Danish oil isn’t mandatory but helps the finish last longer.
 For indoor and decorative surfaces, sealing won’t help as much.
 But, for outdoor or busy surfaces, sealing will allow the Danish oil to last 1-2 more years.

-However, you must only use oil-based sealant over Danish oil.
-Also, you must sand the Danish oil with ultrafine-grit sandpaper before applying a sealant.
+However, you must only use oil-based sealant over it and you should sand it with ultrafine-grit sandpaper before applying a sealant.

 Danish oil is a waterproof finish that enhances the wood color.
-But, Danish oil is hard to apply and doesn’t protect the wood as well as other wood oils.
-Also, maintaining Danish oil is hard because you must touch up the finish often.
+But, this wood oil is hard to apply and doesn’t protect the wood as well as other wood oils.
+Also, maintaining it is hard because you must touch up the finish often.